-GmbH – is what are looking to opt, the most widely used business form, it is suited to small and medium-sized businesses.
+GmbH – is what you are looking for when starting a proper business in Germany.
+Indeed, it’s the most widely used business form across the world.
+GmbH is a limited liability company and is suited for small and medium-sized businesses.

-Unfortunately starting capital must be at least 25,000 EUR from which 12,500 have to be deposited in a corporate bank account during the registration procedure.
-Meaning to start you need only 12,500 EUR.
+Unfortunately, starting capital must be at least 25,000 EUR from which 12,500 EUR have to be deposited in a corporate bank account during the registration procedure.
+Meaning, to start, you need only 12,500 EUR.

-The incorporation procedure is rather simple, as the shareholders of the company have to sign the deed of formation and the articles of association.
-The procedure is performed with the assistance of a public notary in Germany.
+The incorporation procedure is relatively simple, as the company’s shareholders have to sign the deed of formation and the articles of association.
+The process is performed with the assistance of a public notary in Germany.